 Prescription drug therapy is an integral component of your patient's comprehensive treatment program.
 Molina's goal is to provide our Members with high quality, cost effective drug therapy.
 Molina works with our Providers and Pharmacists to ensure medications used to treat a variety of conditions and diseases are offered.
-Molina covers prescription and certain overthe-counter drugs.
+Molina covers prescription and certain overthe-counter drugs found on the prescription drug Formulary.